Part of the Cositutti Group

 A meeting place for locals and a destination for those traveling to Modena.
 A community osteria in Castelvetro di Modena where everything is prepared fresh daily and the embers cook the grilled meat, showcasing the handmade sausage made according to an old family recipe.

-One of the most unique places you will ever stay.
-Located in the countryside off the tourist flow near Albinea in Reggio Emilia but not so remote, travelers will be near to visit the most important sites in Italy’s “Food Valley”.
-Guests are offered an exceptional personal tasting and tour of the family acetaia with time spent among the casks to learn about the history and traditions of Aceto di Balsamico.
+An Italian ruralist bed and breakfast with grounds, gardens, fruit trees and a seasonal pool for relaxing under the Emilian sun.
+A blend of historical and contemporary design in Albinea in Reggio Emilia off the tourist flow but not so remote.
+Travelers will be near to visit the most important sites in Italy's "Food Valley”.
+Guests are offered an exceptional personal tasting and tour of the family acetaia with time among the casks to learn about the history and traditions of Aceto Balsamico.

 Part of the itinerary of Italy’s Strada dei Vini e dei Sapori at Castello Gropparello in Piacenza.
 Routes that allow you to taste authentic food and wines of a particular region of the country.
 The warm and gracious hospitality of owner Rita and her staff, the totally delicious food, the evocative atmosphere of the Charlemagne Castle and the countryside creates the magic of Castello Gropparello and if by chance you see a pixie, druid, wizard or witch well all the better.